teched25xp264/teched2025-XP264/README.md

   * how to run applications on the Kyma runtime for SAP BTP and discover the power of smooth integration with cloud applications and on-premise systems using the advanced connectivity features.
   * to explore operational best practices from mastering troubleshooting techniques and intelligent root-cause analysis to event-driven autoscaling that adapts to your business needs in real time.
+  * about multitenant application with SAP BTP, Kyma runtime.

 ## Requirements